 For a few services, distribution may still be relevant.
 A phone service or cable provider, or an Internet provider, might describe distribution related to physical infrastructure.
 Some publishers may prefer to treat their business as a service rather than a manufacturing company, and in that case distribution may also be relevant.

 It is essential to understand the nature of competition in your market.
-This is still in the general area of describing the industry, or type of business.
+This is still in the general area of describing the industry or type of business.
 Explain the general nature of competition in this business, and how the customers seem to choose one provider over another.
 What are the keys to success?
-What buying factors make the most difference–Price?
+What buying factors make the most difference—is it price?
 Product features?
 Service?
 Support?
 Training?
 Software?
 Delivery dates?
 Are brand names important?

 In the computer business, for example, competition might depend on reputation and trends in one part of the market, and on channels of distribution and advertising in another.
 In many business-to-business industries, the nature of competition depends on direct selling, because channels are impractical.
 Price is vital in products competing with each other on retail shelves, but delivery and reliability might be much more important for materials used by manufacturers in volume, for which a shortage can affect an entire production line.